MEET THE TDAS TEAM!

 I love what TDAS stands for and how far we have come as an organisation in supporting adults and children effected by domestic abuse.

-Outside of TDAS I am a proud mum & step mum to two fantastic boys, family and friends mean the world to me.
+Outside of TDAS I am a proud mum and step mum to two fantastic boys, family and friends mean the world to me.

 Kirsty - Business Development Manager